surendarus175/AdventofCode/README.md

 ```

 ### How it works:
 - On the first line: first digit or digit word → 2 (two) and last digit or digit word → 9 (nine).
-Then concat both first and last digits or digit words then we get 29.
+Then concat both first and last digits or digit words to get 29.
 - On the second line: first digit or digit word → 8 (eight) and last digit or digit word → 3 (three).
-Then concat both first and last digits or digit words then we get 83.
+Then concat both first and last digits or digit words to get 83.
 - On the third line: first digit or digit word → 1 (one) and last digit or digit word → 3 (three).
-Then concat both first and last digits or digit words then we get 13.
+Then concat both first and last digits or digit words to get 13.

 The total sum = 29 + 83 + 13 = 125.